 Here's how it works:

 There are two types of joint life insurance policies.
 In a "first-to-die" policy, the life insurance company pays a benefit after the first insured person dies.
 "Second-to-die" policies are more commonly called survivorship policies, and the benefit is only paid out after the second (surviving) person passes away.
-For obvious reasons, these policies can't be used to provide income replacement for a surviving spouse as part of their retirement strategy1; instead, the payout must go to the couple's beneficiaries.
+For obvious reasons, these policies can't be used to provide income replacement for a surviving spouse or help fund their retirement;1 instead, the payout must go to the couple's beneficiaries.
+So it’s important to note that if providing financial support for a surviving partner is a priority (for example, by covering mortgage payments, medical bills, or even funeral costs), separate policies may be more appropriate.

-It's important to remember that the beneficiaries of a survivorship policy don't have to be the couple's children or relatives.
+You should also know that the beneficiaries of a survivorship policy don't have to be the couple's children or relatives.
 This type of policy can also be used to simplify the transfer of assets to a non-relative, such as a friend or business associate.
-For that matter, the beneficiary doesn't even have to be a person – the payout can be used to leave a legacy for a favorite charity or religious organization or as funding for a family trust.
+For that matter, the beneficiary doesn't even have to be a person — the payout can be used to leave a legacy for a favorite charity or religious organization, or to fund a family trust.
 That's why these types of policies are often used for estate planning strategies.

 Second-to-die coverage is typically purchased with a permanent whole or universal life policy instead of term life insurance.
 The reason is simple: most of the couples buying a survivorship policy don't want temporary protection.
 If the policy term ends before both partners die, there's no death benefit.
 Permanent life insurance also builds cash value which can be drawn on if needed.2,3 That's why many life insurance companies, including Guardian, don't offer a term life insurance option for survivorship coverage.
 However, Guardian does offer a permanent joint life insurance: EstateGuard® — a first-to-die whole life insurance option.